Dynamic Movement Intervention

 Parental guidance

-We give practical instructions for exercises that can be implemented at home.
+We give practical instructions that can be implemented at home.

 Personal Consultation and Contact